marcelomijas/econometrics-cheatsheet/README.md

 ### Why is $\beta_0$ the constant term?
 My reference manual / professor's definition of the econometric model is different.

-There is some debate about the correct way to name the coefficients, the sub-index of the coefficients and sub-index of the variables of a model.
-This could have an impact on how some statistics like the adjusted R-squared or some tests like the F contrast formulas are written.
+There is some debate about the correct way to name the coefficients, their sub-index and the sub-index of the variables of a model.
+The naming could have an impact on how some statistics like the adjusted R-squared or some tests like the F contrast formulas are written.

 For example, while some econometricians write the multiple regression model with a constant term like this: